systemik/Kobra3-Firmware/mqtt/README.md

 ![mqtt](/mqtt/mqtt.png "mqtt").

-Here are few topic and what needs to be posted to them:
+Here are few topic and what needs to be posted to them to execute an action:

 ## Change ACE Slot 3 (4th roll) filament type and color.